 The City has a total area of 601.6 acres, of which 12.8 acres is water, primarily the Kalamazoo River.
 Vacant lands, the Kalamazoo River floodplain, and public/private rights-of-way comprise over one-third of Parchment's land area, or 204.33 acres.
 Some of these lands are in private ownership and thus are included in the following categories.

-Prior to developing a future land use plan and map, a community must first assess its existing land uses.
-This chapter presents information on the types and location of existing land uses and land cover.
-The process identifies both developed lands along with natural land cover types like woodlands and wetlands.
+natural land cover types like woodlands and wetlands.
 The maps presented in this chapter reflect land cover and land use currently seen in the City.